-FranciscoLWhite.com is a product of and connection to the evolving left movement, providing political and social commentary, analysis, interviews, and unfiltered discussion of the issues affecting us all.
+FranciscoLWhite.com is your source for unfiltered discussion from the left, providing political and social commentary, black and queer perspective, analysis, and interviews.
 Content from guest writers with strong voices is appreciated.
 Email FranciscoWhite86@gmail.com to get involved in this project.

-Francisco L. White, 27, is a digital journalist with a background in the nonprofit sector and youth work.
+Francisco L. White, 27, has a background in the nonprofit sector and youth work.
 He has written for Bill of Rights Defense Committee, Boston Spirit, Spare Change News, The Rainbow Times and others.
 White is also a former at-large city council candidate of the 2013 Boston municipal race, having earned 2745 votes in the preliminary election.
-His candidacy was endorsed by Green-Rainbow Party of Massachusetts.
-He now resides in the Charlotte area, covering local issues and the national movement for necessary change, working occasionally in Boston and New York.
+He now resides in the Charlotte area.

 “Francisco knows the daunting issues from the inside out.
 And he knows what it means to work hard and triumph in the face of adversity.
 He’s an eloquent, inspirational voice for good paying jobs, quality schools and public transportation, decent housing, environmental justice and fair treatment for all.” - Jill Stein, 2012 Green Party Presidential Candidate

 “Working with youth throughout [Boston], in communities of color, and engaging those communities to be involved in the process, I began to realize that people are living in very different Bostons.
 We speak of a unified city, and Boston Strong, but people are having very different experiences.
 And I think it’s because racism and classism are a big influence in our policies.”